swing-forms

 • Combo box (editable and non-editable variants)

-• File chooser
+• File chooser (with optional image preview panel)

 • Directory chooser